-It may seem unimportant, but the name of your awards is significant.
-It can give an indication of what the awards are for from the off.
+First impressions matter, which makes the name of your awards important.
+It gives an indication of what the awards are for from the off.
 A catchy name will always attract more attention than a generic one.
-It’s not a key factor, but every little bit helps.
-Oh, and check to see if you can register a suitable domain.
+Oh, and check to see if it will sound good as a domain name.

-Social proof is necessary to create an aura of prestige, recognition and good publicity for your awards.
-It’s a continuous effort that comes from selecting the right judges for the contest, having articles published about the awards by various media, and attracting big-name sponsors and partners along, displaying your achievements in numbers and stats, etc. Make sure you add customer testimonials and company logos participating in the awards on your website - it will make a great difference.
+Social proof is necessary to create an aura of prestige, recognition, and good publicity for your awards.
+It’s a continuous effort that comes from selecting the right judges for the contest, having articles published about the awards by various media, attracting big-name sponsors and partners, displaying your achievements in numbers and stats, etc. Make sure you add customer testimonials and logos of companies participating in the awards on your website - it will make a difference.

 Featuring industry experts on the judging panel spells prestige and publicity.
-Spend time to select judges who lend legitimacy to your program and also become brand ambassadors of sorts, who could actually attract more potential entries.
+Spend time selecting judges who will lend legitimacy to your program and become brand ambassadors of sorts, potentially attracting more entries.

 If your awards competition is not online, you’re doing it wrong.
-There’s 4.5+ billion people out there, most of them using the Internet to get stuff done and you want to reach as many people as possible with your awards.
-And we’re not talking only about simply having an awards website but about maintaining a strong overall online presence: on social media, blogs, online media, you name it.
+There are some 5 billion internet users out there, most of them getting stuff done online and you want to reach as many people as possible with your awards.
+And we’re not talking only about simply having an awards website but about maintaining a strong overall online presence: on social media, blogs, etc.

-Investing some time and money into marketing the awards, rather than merely organizing it, will help reach the precise audience and make the most of this whole endeavour.
-To dig more into this subject, have a look into our super useful post on awards marketing here.
+Investing some time and money into marketing your awards, rather than merely organizing a program will help reach the right audience and help you make the most of this whole endeavor.
+To dig more into this subject, have a look at our super useful post on awards marketing here.
 This guide has so much food for thought in this regard, it will make your head spin.